4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

 # `08.1` Merge List

-Since we live in a new world, there should be no colors or labels, right?

 ## 📝 Instructions:

 Write a function `merge_list` that merges two lists and returns a single new list merging all the values of both lists.